 Call a local snowmobile dealer in your area.
 They can give you a good idea of what your sled is worth, and have a final bottom-line price in mind that will make you happy.
 Make your price competitive and don’t be afraid to negotiate the amount with the buyer.
 Only take cash or a bank draft and never a personal cheque unless you know the buyer personally.

 Be aware of tire kickers

-Unfortunately, there are lots of people who are tire kickers and not seriously interested in buying your sled.
+Unfortunately, there are lots of people who are tire kickers and think you have a cheap snowmobile and be seriously interested in buying your sled.
 At the beginning of any sale, try to determine if your prospect is a tire kicker or are they a serious buyer.
-Use pre-qualifying questions judiciously and you will probably be able to tell the difference.
-Tire kickers generally disqualify themselves quickly while serious buyers will focus on asking questions that will help them make a buying decision.
+Use pre-qualifying questions judiciously, and you will probably be able to tell the difference.
+Tire kickers generally disqualify themselves quickly, while serious buyers will focus on asking questions that will help them make a buying decision.

 If you’re tired of tire-kickers, low-ballers, and haggling, come to Westshore Marine.
 We’ll give you a straight-up cash-offer or trade it in with our friendly and helpful staff.

 Our team at Westshore Marine & Leisure is one of the largest power sports dealers in Manitoba and the Prairies.
 We’ll be glad to show you a great snowmobile from our huge selection of new and used sleds, ATVs, dirt bikes, motorcycles, and generators.
 Come in for a test ride and visit our welcoming team whenever it’s most convenient.